Primary Ionization and Particle Identification with Straw Tube Detectors: Introduction

-The current work aims to do different numerical studies to check the performance of the straw tube detectors.
-The primary ionization is crucial in the high rate experiments for charge density and discharge studies \cite{rout}.
-These discharges if not detected damages the detector and makes them non-operational and hence repairing the detectors again would be time consuming and costly.
-In another work, the detector was chosen to study X-ray transition radiation (XTR) \cite{straw2} which is caused when a charged particle passes through the boundary between two materials with different dielectric constants.
-The multiple foils interleaved with air in the current simulated detector has been capable of detecting the XTRs.
-In this paper the particle identification has also been done by simulating the different particles namely, electrons, muons, pions and muons.
-The detector is also capable to detect beta decay of $^{60}$CO as have been discussed in this paper.
+The current work aims to do the primary ionization and particle identification along with the various studies using straw tube detectors.
+A charged particle when passes the gaseous medium ionizes the gas atoms called primary ionization.
+The primary ionization once reaches the Raether limit then the avalanche progresses towards the discharge.
+These discharges create a spark and damages the detector, making them non-operational \cite{rout}.
+Hence repairing these detectors again would be time consuming and costly.
+In order to prevent the detectors from the damage a detailed study of primary ionization is crucial.
+The xenon-based gas mixtures have been chosen for the study as xenon shows highest ionization compared to the other noble gases.
+The quenchers have also been added in the presented studies.
+The gas mixtures have been optimized to select the best gas mixture for primary ionization.
+The two new gases also have been introduced, namely $Xe:CO_{2}:N_{2}$ and $Xe:C_{5}H_{12}$.
+Additionally, the gas properties such as drift velocities, longitudinal and transverse diffusion coefficients have also been obtained with different xenon-based gas mixtures.
+In addition to this work, the straw tube detector was chosen to study x-ray transition radiation (XTR) \cite{straw2} which is caused when a charged particle passes through the boundary between two materials with different dielectric constants.
+The multiple foils interleaved with air have been simulated in the detector for detecting the XTRs.
+In this paper, the particle identification has also been done using ionization process by simulating the different particles namely, muons, pions and kaons in the xenon-based gas mixture.
+The straw tube detector have also been used to study the decay of $^{60}$CO, that gives gamma peaks which is useful for cobalt therapy.
+The cobalt therapy is helpful in the cancer/tumor treatment.
+It is a novel concept in the STT detector.

-This paper has been organized as follows: section~\ref{sec:num} describes numerical studies with different gas mixtures.
+The paper has been organized as follows: section~\ref{sec:num} describes different studies with various gas mixtures.
 The results have been discussed in the section~\ref{sec:results}.
-The summary and conclusions have been discussed in the end in the section~\ref{sec:summ}.
+The summary and conclusions have been discussed in the section~\ref{sec:summ}.